abrahamverde/REACT_DemoAPP/README.md

 # REACT DEMO APP

-This is a demo program to show you the basics components in a REACT application.
-In this app, you'll find the most common elements which we usually use in a frontend application, such as table, inputs, bootstrap modal, buttons, etc.
+This is a demo program where I used the basic components in a REACT application.
+In this app, you'll find the most common elements in a frontend application, such as table, inputs, bootstrap modal, buttons, etc.

 ## Dependencies